ondrahos/so_long/README.md

 ### Conclusion

 The so_long project offers an exciting opportunity to explore game development concepts and hone programming skills in a fun and interactive way.
-By completing this project, students at 42 School gain valuable experience in building games from scratch and lay the foundation for further exploration in the field of game development.
+By completing this project, students gain valuable experience in building games from scratch and lay the foundation for further exploration in the field of game development.